Ahmedm2002/learning-Angular/README.md

 **It is a library provided in angular by default to make Api Calls**

+_**IF the data has an unknown shape, then a safer alternative to any is to use the unknown type as the response type.**_

 First import and add the provideHTTPClient function in the provide array in app.conifg.ts

+By default angular uses the XMLHTTP method to change this import withFetch() and pass a parameter to the provideHttpClient() function

 app.config.ts